oddbird/oddleventy/content/blog/2023/components.md

 ## What's a 'component', anyway?

-The problem there isn't WebC,
-or any of the other web component libraries.
+The problem with this isn't WebC, or any of the other web component libraries.
-You can easily get to that same place without any build steps at all, just by using Shadow-DOM with more attributes than slots.
+You can easily get to that same place without any build steps at all, just by using shadow DOM with more attributes than slots.
 It must be a common issue,
 because every article above